 Korbel Brut offers what very few wines at its level of production and price point can – it’s 100% certified organic.
-For a winery deeply rooted in Sonoma County history for over 135 years, Korbel is also a leader for the 21stcentury.
+For a winery deeply rooted in Sonoma County history for over 135 years, Korbel is also a leader for the 21st century.
 Sustainability is not just a buzzword for Korbel, it’s a full-time business practice.
 The winery is certified by the California Sustainable Winegrowing Alliance and by California Certified Organic Famers.

-For a winery this size to adopt practices that conserve energy and water, operate with nearly zero waste from the production process, and 95% of byproduct being recycled or reused is a very big deal.
+For a winery this size to adopt practices that conserve energy and water, operate with nearly zero waste from the production process, and 95% of byproducts being recycled or reused is a very big deal.
 But what about the wine?

 About Korbel Brut organic sparkling wine